 The course modules are taught in Cambridge and consist of lectures, case studies, and group exercises.

-There are 8 modules, each of which is assessed by an independent piece of coursework.
+There are 6 modules, excluding M0, each of which is assessed by an independent piece of coursework.
 The course begins with an induction module.

 M0: Introduction to Industrial Systems, Manufacture and Management

 Will introduce the students to the overall course as well as beginning the professional skills development activities.
 The logic and structure of the course will be explained, as well as assessment and feedback.
 After M0 students will know the course, each other and have been introduced to the base concepts of the course.

 Introduction to critical manufacturing processes and their implications on production.
 This module introduces all of the theory and principles required to develop a manufacturing system.
 This includes an introduction to the manufacturing processes of the major materials used in industry.

 M2: Operations & supply chain management

 The module spans the core domains of procurement, upstream and supply chain collaborations; value creation within the factory; distribution and end-to-end (E2E) integrated supply chain management.